adjust/ios_sdk/README.md

 And both event and session failed objects also contain:

-- `BOOL willRetry` indicates if the package will be retried to be send later
+- `BOOL willRetry` indicates there will be an attempt to resend the package at a later time.

 ### 11. Disable tracking